vertica/vertica-containers/vertica-kafka-scheduler/README.md

 After you [create a scheduler](#create-a-scheduler), launch the scheduler to begin scheduling microbatches.
 To launch a scheduler, execute a `docker run` command that does the following:
 - Mounts a configuration file as a volume.
 - Specifies the scheduler image name.
-- Mounts `vkafka-log-config-debug.xml` from the current directory file in the container's `/opt/vertica/packages/kafka/config` directory.
+- Mounts the `vkafka-log-config-debug.xml` file in the current directory into the container's `/opt/vertica/packages/kafka/config` directory.
 This file configures log messages to help troubleshoot scheduler issues.
-- Mounts `/log` from the current directory into the container's `/opt/vertica/log` directory so that log messages are written to the local `/log` directory.
+- Mounts `log` in the current directory into the container as the `/opt/vertica/log` directory.
+This writes log messages to the local `log` directory.
 - Passes the Docker `--user` command to specify the UID that has write access on the `/log` directory.

 The following command provides an example format.
 Execute this command from the top-level directory of your cloned repository: